Fiversity-1/StyleSwap/README.md

 ### 1. Clone the Flutter Project from GitHub

-1. Open GitHub and navigate to the repository you want to clone.
+1. Open GitHub and navigate to the repository.
 2. Click the **Code** button and copy the repository URL.
 3. Open a terminal and run the following command to clone the repository: